shapeshed/shapeshed.com/content/posts/google-plus-is-not-the-internet.md

-{
-  "title": "Google Plus is not the Internet",
-  "date": "2013-03-20T12:20:50+00:00",
++++
+date = "2013-03-20T12:20:50+00:00"
-  "description": "The mothballing of Google Reader is another sign that the strategy for Google+ is to become an end-to-end content platform.
-The is a real danger that open technologies could become Google APIs.", "tags": [
+description = "The mothballing of Google Reader is another sign that the strategy for Google+ is to become an end-to-end content platform.
+The is a real danger that open technologies could become Google APIs." tags = ["Google", "Opinion"] title = "Google Plus is not the Internet"

-    "Google",
-    "Opinion"
-  ]
-}
++++

 ## So long Google Reader